-Edge computing is the new domain for innovation.
-Next-generation analytics, machine learning (ML), and other high-performance workload processing require comprehensive intelligent edge frameworks and platforms.
+Edge computing - and, when required, High Performance Edge Computing - is the new domain for innovation.
+Next-generation analytics powered by artificial intelligence (AI), machine learning (ML), and other high-performance workload processing require comprehensive intelligent edge frameworks and platforms.
 Furthermore, these platforms must have maintained pace with the convergence of embedded/OT and enterprise/IT domains through the past several years.

-High Performance Embedded Computing (HPEC) features distinct development requirements and challenges spanning hardware, software, connectivity, platform integrations, and security.
-Years ago, a few suppliers had the foresight and ambition to begin tackling High-Performance Edge Computing and forming a partnership ecosystem including key software and technology providers.
+High Performance Edge Computers feature distinct development requirements and challenges spanning hardware, software, connectivity, platform integrations, and security.
+Years ago, a few suppliers had the foresight and ambition to begin tackling HPEC and forming a partnership ecosystem including key software and technology providers.
 Those that did, however, are now reaping the fruits of their labor and have a dramatic head start over competitors scrambling to take a stake in a critical piece of the market for many different industries.

 A major challenge still facing embedded technology suppliers and manufacturers is the end-to-end integration of connected systems, cloud endpoints, and third-party platforms or services.
 A flexible embedded framework is required to ensure maximum use of data generated/collected over the long term, particularly for fueling business applications and cross-integration with different IoT platforms or PaaS/SaaS (Platform-as-a-Service or Software-as-a-Service).